Privacy Notice for Generation New Era families

 Data relating to family members of study cohort members

-During surveys we may have asked you to provide information about family members of study members such as your child’s other parent (including if you don’t live with them) and/or your partner.
+During surveys we may have asked you to provide information about family members such as your child’s other parent (including if you don’t live with them) and/or your partner.

-Family members may also have provided information about themselves by participating in surveys, providing biological samples or by taking part in our linked data programme.
+Family members may also have provided information about themselves by participating in surveys or by taking part in our linked data programme.

 Information that we collect from you and other sources, and who we share it with, is summarised in table 2.